dwqs/reproto/README.md

 reproto
 ```

+>The password will be saved to the current directory, a file be named `reproto.txt`.

 your new password will output in the terminal.

 The length of password is default 10, but you can assign a length by pass a args: